SICKAppSpaceCodingStarterKit/CSK_Template_LiveConnectDemo/README.md

 # CSK_Template_LiveConnectDemo

 CSK Template to show how CSK modules can be used/combined to e.g. push sensor data to the SICK AssetHub.
+Please have a look into the README of [CSK_Module_LiveConnect](https://github.com/SICKAppSpaceCodingStarterKit/CSK_Module_LiveConnect) for further details of LiveConnect.

 ## How to Run
 See following chapters to run this template.
-For further information of this template check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Template_AssetHub/main/docu/CSK_Template_AssetHub.html) in the folder "docu".
+For further information of this template check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Template_LiveConnectDemo/main/docu/CSK_Template_LiveConnectDemo.html) in the folder "docu".

 ## Pairing
 Before data can be exchanged, the physical gateway device must first be paired with the digital twin in the SICK AssetHub.
 Please do the following step by step: